-Henry Ward, Chief Executive Officer at eShares, recently hired on a new CFO who embodies what he thinks a perfect candidate can be.
+When Henry Ward, Chief Executive Officer at Carta (formerly eShares), hired on a new CFO, he looked for someone who embodies what he thinks a perfect candidate can be.
 The key factors that lead to his decision can also be applied to your own CFO search.

 Define the CFO type that fits your company’s needs.

 One of the most interesting things about hiring [a CFO] is that candidates tend to fall into two ‘buckets’,” Ward said.
 “There’s the accountant-type and then there’s the finance-type.”
 Accountant-types focus on reconciling historical financial data and details; finance-types lean toward creating projections, forecasting revenue growth, and the like.
 Ask your candidates about their focus and passion, because how they categorize themselves can make a crucial difference to your team-building strategy.

 Identify CFOs whose skill-sets dovetail with your team’s established strengths.

 Ward knew eShares needed an accountant-type to round out its leadership team.
 “We are a financial company,” he said.
 “At the end of the day, if we needed to do finance and forecasting, we’ve got half a dozen MBAs on staff.”
 And so, the key for eShares was to onboard a skill-set that complemented what his team could already achieve.
 While the size of a company (large or small) may mean that some teams can’t pitch in the way Ward’s MBAs stand to do, your ideal CFO should still augment and enhance your company’s established skill-set strengths.